nhsconnect/FHIR-Maternity-Record/pages/explore/explore_medication.md

 |  - - - - code | 0..1 | Mandatory | Code | Symbol in syntax defined by the system |
 |  - - - - display | 0..1 | Mandatory | String | Representation defined by the system |
 |  - - - text | 0..1 | Optional | String | Plain text representation of the concept |

+## Mapping for Medications and Medical Devices Practitioner ##

+The medications and medical devices  details has reference(s) to the Practitioner resource.
+This means that any exchange of the medications and medical devices details heading data must also include the [Practitioner Details](explore_practitioner.html#mapping-for-practitioner)

+## Mapping for Medications and Medical Devices Practitioner Role ##

+The medications and medical devices  details has reference(s) to the Practitioner Role resource.
+This means that any exchange of the medications and medical devices  details heading data must also include the [Practitioner Role Details](explore_practitioner_role.html#mapping-for-practitioner_role)

+## Mapping for Medications and Medical Devices Organisation ##

+The medications and medical devices  details has reference(s) to the Practitioner Role resource.
+This means that any exchange of the medications and medical devices  details heading data must also include the [Practitioner Role Details](explore_organisation_role.html#mapping-for-practitioner_role)